ouspg/CompSec-return-templates/README.md

  * We can link correct person to correct repository (= We know, who has actually edited this repository)

- * There are people, who might only take weekly exams or some mix of both (labs today, but only exam next week).
-This way we know, if everybody has done something.
+ * There are people, who might only take weekly exams or some mix of both (labs and exam today, but only exam next week).

  * Private GitHub repositories can be more accessible than one hundred zip files.

- If you want to make ChipWhisperer lab beforehand (and it is recommended), *you can borrow the device, but it must be returned before actual lab.
-We need devices there.* Afterwards, devices can be borrowed again.
+ If you want to make ChipWhisperer lab beforehand (and it is recommended), *you can borrow the device, but not for infinite time!.* You might be able to borrow it again.

  Just take care that you have returned link before deadline, and corresponding lab of deadline has been completed here.